Silver25/hobbit-flask/README.md

 Using features of the Jinja templating language in creating loops
 Advanced routing features in Flask and creating template for each member
 Creating A Form In A Template [ bootstrap example - "clean-blog" 5.0.10 template ]
+Creating new env.py file with credentials for form
+Adding flashed messages to work with Flask

 ## Gitpod Reminders